Clexane Forte Side Effects

 Skin necrosis occasionally accompanies heparin-associated thrombocytopenia and thrombosis syndrome.
 This complication is thought to occur less with enoxaparin than with unfractionated heparin.
 However, a recent report noted the occurrence of skin necrosis and associated thrombocytopenia with low molecular weight heparin use.
 If late-onset skin necrosis, thrombocytopenia, and/or thromboembolism occur during use, immediate discontinuation of low-molecular weight heparin is mandatory in order to avoid potentially fatal thromboembolic complications.

-Hypersensitivity side effects including systemic allergic reactions, pruritus, urticaria, and anaphylactoid reactions have been reported in postmarketing experience.
+Hypersensitivity side effects including systemic allergic reactions, pruritus, urticaria, and anaphylactic/anaphylactoid reactions including shock have been reported in postmarketing experience.
 A case of angioedema has been reported.

 Respiratory side effects have included lung edema, pneumonia, and dyspnea.